DrThomasAger/smile/README.md

 ## Quick Start Example

-***(: Smile*** is compatible with all models, as it is just a way of structuring instruction text, the same way you might have used XML, YAML, Markdown or JSON.

 ***(: Smile*** is a language for structuring your plain text instructions to handle separate concerns (separating instructions (like informing an agent to perform a task), from the input data (like RAG, or few-shot ICL examples) and the response language (like JSON or Markdown).